JolifantoBambla/trichi/README.md

 ## Dependencies

- - [meshoptimizer](https://github.com/zeux/meshoptimizer): used for triangle clustering and mesh simplification, MIT licensed
+ - [meshoptimizer](https://github.com/zeux/meshoptimizer): used for triangle clustering, cluster grouping, and mesh simplification, MIT licensed
- - [METIS](https://github.com/KarypisLab/METIS): used for grouping neighboring triangle clusters, Apache 2.0 licensed
+ - [BS::thread_pool (optional)](https://github.com/bshoshany/thread-pool) (if built with the `TRICHI_PARALLEL` option): used for parallelizing some dag construction steps, MIT licensed
- - [BS::thread_pool](https://github.com/bshoshany/thread-pool) (if built with the `TRICHI_PARALLEL` option): used for parallelizing some dag construction steps, MIT licensed
+ - [METIS (optional)](https://github.com/KarypisLab/METIS) (if built with `TRICHI_METIS` option): can be used for grouping neighboring triangle clusters instead of `meshoptimizer` (there isn't much reason to: it's slower and increases binary size), Apache 2.0 licensed

 ## Caveats